DerfJagged/reddit-blackout-scheduler/README.md

 - **about url:** [https://github.com/DerfJagged/subreddit-blackout-tool/](https://github.com/DerfJagged/subreddit-blackout-tool/)
 - **redirect url:** http://localhost:8080

 Hit the "create app" button.
-Make note of the client ID and client secret.
+Make note of the client ID (under "personal use script") and client secret ("secret").
 Edit the beginning of `variables.py` to include your username, password, client ID, and client secret.
+Optionally, set up another account and make it a developer and a moderator of the desired subreddits if you don't want to use your own account.

-## Configuring
+### Configuring

 Edit `variables.py` and change as necessary.

 The following properties are required depending on the type of posts.

+- `title` Title of the post.
+Your subreddit name will be added to the front of it.
 - `text` The body text.
-Required for all text posts. (but not for a title-only post)
+Required for all text posts (but not for a link-only post).
 - `link` The url of the link.
 Required for all link posts.

 The following properties are optional strings.